 • Corporate philanthropy and corporate reputation.

 SD is a standing agenda item at PPSC meetings to discuss the SD risk management process, including the implementation of our net-zero ambition and Paris-aligned emissions reduction targets, and the use of reporting and disclosure frameworks.
 The Vice President, Sustainable Development, facilitates the discussion of this agenda item for the PPSC.
-In 2022, items discussed included:
+In 2023, items discussed included:

-• Plan for the Net-Zero Energy Transition.
+• Progress report on our Plan for the Net-Zero Energy Transition.

 • SD strategic priorities and annual review.

 Issues considered by the PPSC are reported to the full board as appropriate.
-Other board committees also address sustainability issues.

 • The Audit and Finance Committee (AFC) oversees enterprise risk management (ERM) and cybersecurity.
 The AFC facilitates appropriate coordination among the board committees to ensure that our risk management processes are in place with necessary steps taken to foster a culture of prudent decision making throughout the company.
 The AFC receives regular updates on how enterprise risk is being addressed, mitigated and managed across the company, including SD considerations that influence capital markets, public perception, HSE, operations and drilling, production facilities and political risks within the ERM system.